-We’ve been fans of Thompson’s since we first ate at his restaurant Darley Street Thai in Sydney in the early 1990s.
+We’ve been fans of chef David Thompson’s since we first dined at his restaurant Darley Street Thai in Sydney in the early 1990s.
 That inaugural David Thompson meal set high expectations for us from that point onward when it came to Thai food.
-We met the chef only briefly that evening, but like our meeting with Chef Tetsuya Wakuda at his first restaurant around the same time, it left an impression.
+We met the chef only briefly that evening, but like our meeting with Chef Tetsuya Wakuda at his first restaurant around the same period, it left a lasting impression.

-Lara Dunston: Q. I’m interested to know what triggered all of this — what’s your earliest food memory?
+Q. I’m interested to know what triggered all of this — Mum’s cooking?
+What’s your earliest food memory?

 Q. So what inspired your passion for Thai food?